PratyushGupta0/learning_experiences/README.md

 # learning_experiences
-Basically random fuckery
+Basically a lot of random work on stuff.
+It was never meant to be public, but here we are.
-Check the master branch, I accidentally created the fucker, and can't be bothered to rectify the error.
+Check the master branch, I accidentally created the thing, and repeatedly forget to rectify the error :).